Friday Study Group

 This group gathers weekly on Friday mornings at 10 a.m. year round for in-depth study and discussion.
 Currently we are meeting via Zoom.
 We address topics relating to theological writings, scripture, spiritual practices, science, church and religious history, and current issues, such as racial justice, LGBTQ equality, and environmental policies, affecting Christianity today.

-An important goal of the group is to seek to understand different perspectives on important issues that relate to profound religious and philosophical questions.
+An important goal of the group is to seek to understand different perspectives on important issues that relate to spiritual, social, historical, and/or ethical questions.

 We the Friday Study Group of Trinity United Methodist Church in Tallahassee affirm and adopt the following statement from the Reconciling Ministries Network: